jingwang7236/YOLOv8-CPP-Inference/README.md

-# YOLOv8/YOLOv5 Inference C++
+# YOLOv8Inference C++

-This example demonstrates how to perform inference using YOLOv8 and YOLOv5 models in C++ with OpenCV's DNN API.
+This example demonstrates how to perform inference using YOLOv8 models in C++ with OpenCV's DNN API.

 ## Usage